awmckinley/config/modules/sys.opt/README.md

-# System Optimization
+# System Optimization Tools

-Software to keep a system running efficiently and free of clutter.
+Tools for cleaning, optimizing, and managing system resources and applications.